 Have you been hearing about the trading tool GuruFocus?
 GuruFocus.com offers a wide variety of trading and investment services.
 Read our extensive review to find out if GuruFocus is the trading service you’ve been looking for.

 GuruFocus is an online financial news, commentary, and research service that tracks the portfolio actions of influential fund managers.
-The site has expanded the depth of content through the years with more in-depth scans, forums, charts, articles, and market coverage.
+The site has expanded the depth of content over the years with more in-depth scans, forums, charts, articles, and market coverage.
 As the name implies, the service places a focus on what the stock market gurus are doing so that users can make more informed investment decisions.

 Founded by Dr. Charli Tian in 2014, the service originally tracked the buying and selling of the most prolific value investors like Warren Buffet and Charlie Monger.
 Concentrating on under-valued stocks, the site levered the value investing theme to broaden the scope of gurus and various SEC filings to give subscribers better intelligence.
 Information intended to elevate the individual investor to the stature of world-class portfolio managers by enabling a piggyback approach.

-Therefore, the site accommodates all styles of trading.
-Intra-day traders will need to focus on the real-time insider trades and guru activity alerts to get a leg up on the price action.
-Investors can get investment ideas that are inline with a specific investment strategy.
+Intraday and swing traders will want to focus on real-time insider trades and guru activity alerts to get a leg up on price action.
+Investors can use GuruFocus to get investment ideas that are in line with their investment strategy.

 CEO/CFO Buying Strategy

 Institutional 13-F/G/D filings

 A 13-D is filed when ownership surpasses five-percent of outstanding shares.
-The 13-D requires information as the purpose of accumulation.
-Often, this is the precursor to an acquisition or takeover attempt.
-A 13-G is a filed for above five-percent ownership take as well but as a passive stake with no activist intent.
+The 13-D requires information about the purpose of accumulation.
+Often, this is filed as a precursor to an acquisition or takeover attempt.
+A 13-G is a filed when an institution has a greater than five-percent ownership stake with no activist intent.

 Double and Triple Buy Strategy